 Manufacturing with plastics, particularly thermoset and thermoplastic resins, has long been constrained by inefficient and energy-intensive heating methods.
 Current practices rely on large ovens, autoclaves, or surface heating techniques using gas or electric conduction.
 These approaches not only consume significant energy but also require prolonged processing times and manual interventions, limiting scalability and automation.
+As industries look for smarter, more efficient temperature control technology, the limitations of traditional processes have become even more pronounced.

 The technology owner is actively seeking R&D collaborations, licensing partnerships, and IP acquisition opportunities with manufacturing companies in adhesives, sporting goods, and automotive manufacturing.